emard/ulx3s-misc/examples/eth/rmii/proj/README.md

     arp -an
     ?
 (192.168.18.128) at 00:40:00:01:02:03 [ether] on eth0

-# packet generator
+# Packet generator

 Use "ethpack.py" to generate your own packets like "arp_reply.mem".
-It will prepend preamble and append calculated CRC.
+To given packet payload it will prepend preamble and append calculated CRC.

 # Special capture